 All shops can be easily accessed via this Mexico City Good Finds Google Maps List to use on your upcoming Mexico City vacation.

 I found my dream world —an old apartment building in the center of Condesa, each room themed and filled with vintage, luxury clothing and accessories.
 The store is owned by Olympia de la Macorra who travels the world to collect rare pieces for her customers.

-And the curation of these pieces makes it more of a museum than store.
+The curation of these pieces makes it more of a museum than a store.
 Check out the Coco Chanel room, the Mick Jagger room, and more.
 Find vintage pieces from Chanel, Miu Miu, Hérmes, Balmain, Saint Laurent, Gucci, and Prada.